What is Pagefile.sys?

 Well, Windows is complicated but the files hidden inside it is much more complicated.
-I’ve written many articles before covering know-hows on this random Windows files, but it just seem endless.
+I’ve written many articles before covering know-hows on this random Windows files, but it just seems endless.
 In this article, we will unmask another not-so-popular Windows file and try to uncover its purpose, the pagefile.sys.

 What is a pagefile.sys?